How to have a stress-free move during the pandemic

 There are a few simple rules to follow, in addition to two-metre distancing: avoid having several people in a room together, keep hands away from your face, wash hands regularly and cough into your elbow.
 And if anyone wakes up with COVID-19 symptoms, they should not come help you move.

 Keep the government regulations in mind when establishing your game plan.
-Wearing a mask and gloves is recommended so long as they are used properly.
+Wearing a mask is strongly recommended, especially if the distance is difficult to maintain.

 Clean, and clean again